gerred/armada/README.md

 The `common` task is used to DRY up your descriptor file.
 It will always be loaded first allowing you to specify common elements of your deployment here and not repeat them throughout the rest of the file.
 You could also specify common elements here and then override them in later tasks if you need.

 ### Tasks
 Each task should represent a logical unit of seperation from the rest.
-For instance, in the above descriptor we are describing each of the environments where the `zuulboy` project can reside.
+For instance, in the above descriptor we are describing each of the environments where the `myservice` project can reside.

 ### Armada DSL
 Armada provides a few convenience methods for adding items such as host and environment variables to a list.